On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Introduction

 As for the Vlasov distribution itself, the distribution function at order zero and the evolution of its support can be dealt with by applying the method of characteristics to the rescaled Vlasov equation \eqref{eq:vlasov-resc}.
 The commuted equations at order $L$ cause borderline error terms of the same order.
 As outlined in Section \ref{subsubsec:vlasov-feature}, these borderline terms can only add vertical derivatives and are nonlinear, so that the bounds in Lemma \ref{lem:AP0} and Lemma \ref{lem:AP} can be applied.
 Thus, one still obtains a priori estimates for $L$ vertical derivatives of $f-f_{FLRW}$ along similar lines as at order zero, using the low order Vlasov bootstrap assumption on the horizontal derivatives.
 This can be repeated over increasing order of horizontal derivatives, where all borderline terms contain fewer horizontal derivatives and hence are already improved.
 In the case where all derivatives are horizontal, the bootstrap assumption is not required, yielding a stronger improvement than previously obtained for the mixed terms.
 Successively replacing the bootstrap assumption with this improved bound then yields sufficiently strong a priori bounds on the distribution function that, in particular, improve \eqref{eq:BsVlasovhor}.\\

 \textbf{Energy estimates.} Regarding Vlasov energies, the transport equation for the distribution function $f$ yields a mechanism for energy conservation using integration by parts (see Lemma \ref{lem:vlasov-energy-mech}).
 We then use the Sasaki-commuted Vlasov equations (see Lemma \ref{lem:vlasov-comm}) to obtain high order energy estimates.
-At these higher orders, we again need to deal with borderline error terms: Considering Vlasov terms with $K$ horizontal and $L-K$ vertical derivatives, differentiating in time and applying the Vlasov equation, the product rule leads to error terms of the form
+At these higher orders, we again need to deal with borderline error terms: Considering Vlasov terms with $K$ horizontal and $L-K$ vertical derivatives, differentiating in time and applying the Vlasov equation, commuting $\del_t$ with horizontal Sasaki derivatives leads to error terms of the form

 At first glance, these diverge too strongly for the argument to close, since $\nabla \Sigma$ can only be bounded by $\epsilon a^{-c\sqrt{\epsilon}}$ using the a priori bound \eqref{eq:APmidSigma}.
 However, as for the a priori estimates, such terms always contain less horizontal derivatives than the terms they originate from.
 Moreover, they do not occur in the purely vertical case.
 Thus, we can obtain a suitable energy estimate for the case of only having vertical derivatives (see Lemma \ref{lem:vlasov-vertical}), up to a term of the form